Every person faces confrontation. Some face it better than others.

 Step 3.
 Say it aloud to yourself.
 What does it sound like?
 What triggers does it arouse in you?
 Know what triggers can move you to anger or uncertainty so you can prepare responses to those triggers.
 Knowing your triggers makes it less likely that someone can push your buttons when you’re confronting them.

 Step 4.
 During the confrontation, don’t be afraid to make the person aware of how he or she is responding to your feedback.
 For example, “Why are you shouting at me?” or “You seem really angry at what I’m telling you.”
 Bringing attention to the process or context of the discussion rather than the specifics can help deflate the other person’s reaction.

 Step 5.
 Don’t get sucked into their arguments.
 That is their way of distracting you from the real issue or feedback you gave in the first place.
 The purpose of their argument is to manipulate you into dealing with what they want to talk about – not what you are confronting.

-You can acknowledge their feelings, but don’t get involved in dealing with their feelings or making them the center of the discussion.
+Rather you can acknowledge their feelings but don’t get involved in dealing with their feelings or making them the center of the discussion.